Skip to content

 Re-login as the user gitianuser that was created during installation.
 The rest of the steps in this guide will be performed as that user.

-Clone the git repositories for Bitcoin Cash Node and Gitian.
+Clone the git repositories for Bitcoin Cash Node and copy gitian-builder up to the top level.

 Setting up the Gitian image

 Gitian needs a virtual image of the operating system to build in.
-Currently this is Debian 10 Buster x86_64.
+Currently this is Ubuntu 22.04 Jammy x86_64.
 This image will be copied and used every time that a build is started to make sure that the build is deterministic.
 Creating the image will take a while, but only has to be done once.

 Execute the following as user gitianuser: